Cellular $E_k$-algebras: Hurewicz theorems and CW approximation

-is an isomorphism for $i \leq d$. \end{lemma} \begin{proof} Without loss of generality we may suppose that $\gS$ and $\gR$ are cofibrant $\cO(1)$-algebras and $f$ is a cofibration, so in particular $\gS$ and $\gR$ are cofibrant in $\sfC$.
+is an isomorphism for $i \leq d$.
+If in addition $\epsilon \colon H_{*,0}(\cO(1);\bk) \to \bk[\bunit]$ is an isomorphism, then it is also a surjection for $i=d+1$. \end{lemma} \begin{proof} Without loss of generality we may suppose that $\gS$ and $\gR$ are cofibrant $\cO(1)$-algebras and $f$ is a cofibration, so in particular $\gS$ and $\gR$ are cofibrant in $\sfC$.
 We shall apply the obvious relative analogue of the homotopy orbit spectral sequence of Section \ref{sec:homotopy-orbit-ss}, which takes the form

-We have $E^1_{*, 0, d} = H_{*,d}(\gS,\gR;\bk)$, and we wish to identify $E^1_{*, 1, d}$.
+We have $E^1_{g, 0, d} = H_{g,d}(\gS,\gR;\bk)$, and we wish to identify $E^1_{g, 1, d}$.
 The spectral sequence of Lemma \ref{lem:KanExtCofibrant} shows that the natural map

 is an isomorphism.
-Then the K{\"u}nneth spectral sequence of Lemma \ref{lem:KunnethSS} shows that the natural map
+As $\cO(1)$ is homologically 0-connective the K{\"u}nneth spectral sequence of Lemma \ref{lem:KunnethSS} shows that the natural map

 is an isomorphism.
 Combining these two isomorphisms shows that the natural map

 is an isomorphism, which identifies $E^1_{*, 1, d} \cong H_{*,0}(\cO(1);\bk) \otimes H_{*,d}(\gS, \gR;\bk)$.

 Under this isomorphism the differential $d^1 \colon E^1_{*, 1, d} \to E^1_{*, 0, d}$ is identified with the difference of the $\cO(1)$-action map on $H_{*,d}(\gS,\gR;\bk)$ and the augmentation.
 Thus